kennyinthirathclq/how-do-react-good/README.md

 - We then read the previous state and map the value to be + 1
 - Then we update the button's onClick to wire the click listener to run this function

+# Manipulating HTML rendering and output
+- Let's say we want to display the integer as a dollar as we originally intended
+- There are a few ways we can do this, but we have the power of JS to help us
+  - Remember JSX is essentially a templating language
+  - We can add html outisde the JS var
+  - We can modify the JS var format
+  - We can modify the source array itself
+  - Many ways to do it

+# Performance